rimedelis/os-setups/ubuntu-23-clean-install.md

 Under "Additional Drivers", follow the specific instructions provided on the screen.

-## 4. Update Firmware via the Firware Updater app
+## 4. Update Firmware via the Firmware Updater app

 ## **Restart the computer for changes to apply: `sudo reboot now`**